 Evidence of this area’s first residents, the native Indians can still be seen through such fascinating river names as the Salkehatchie, the Combahee and the Coosawhatchie.
 Hunting for Indian artifacts is a popular pastime, especially over a freshly plowed field after a good rain where many an arrowhead or pottery shard can be discovered.

-The town of Hampton is the county seat, named after General Wade Hampton, an important Civil War military leader and former state governor.
+The town of Hampton is the county seat, named after General Wade Hampton, an important Civil War military leader and state governor.
 Hampton, along with its sister town of Varnville are the hosts of the annual Hampton County Watermelon Festival, South Carolina’s oldest continuing festival dating back to 1939.
 Hampton County is a major producer of watermelons and each June over 60,000 visitors come to help celebrate and enjoy this delicious summertime crop.

 Yemassee, just one mile off Interstate 95, hosts an annual Shrimp Festival in September, celebrating the abundance of shrimp caught locally each year and featuring a boat parade, kiddie rides and unique shrimp cuisine.
 Furman, Estill and Gifford are hosts to spring, summer and fall festivals.
 Brunson is host to a “Fun Day” and Varnville celebrates with a “Day in the Park.”